-WCPFC IATTC IOTC CCSBT ICCAT under Resolution C-12-07 All carrier vessels authorized for at-sea transshipment.
-Required data transmitted & required recipients (flag State, coastal State and/or RFMO) CONTINUED: Required data transmitted & required recipients (flag State, coastal State and/or RFMO) Vessel ID (WIN); vessel name, position (latitude/ longitude); date and time; activity To flag State & Commission simultaneously.
+WCPFC IATTC ЮТС CCSBT ICCAT under Resolution C-12-07 All carrier vessels authorized for at-sea transshipment.
+Required data transmitted & required recipients (flag State, coastal State and/or RFMO) CONTINUED: Required data transmitted & required recipients (flag State, coastal State Vessel ID (WIN); vessel name, position (latitude/ longitude); date and time; activity To flag State & Commission simultaneously.
 Coastal States also have access to high seas and "in-zone" VMS data via specific measures and data rules (e.g.,100 nm buffers and special high seas management area,, etc.).
 Vessel ID; position (latitude/ longitude) with margin of error less than 100m; date and time, and speed and course.
 Flag State FMCs receive the data.
-If practicable, the VMS equipment may be used to transmit to the Director the data for weekly at-sea reports (C-03-04 Resolution on At-Sea Reporting) Vessel ID; position (latitude/ longitude) with margin of error less than 500 m; date and time Flag State FMCs receive the data Vessel ID; geographic position; date and time.
+If practicable, the VMS equipment may be used to transmit to the Director the data for weekly at-sea reports (C-03-04 Resolution on At- Sea Reporting) Vessel ID; position (latitude/ longitude) with margin of error less than 500 m; date and time Flag State FMCs receive the data Vessel ID; geographic position; date and time.
 Other data requirements vary with RFMO Convention Area where SBT vessels are fishing.
 Flag State FMCs receive the data.
 Vessel ID; most recent position (latitude/ longitude) with margin of error less than 500m; date and time.
 For the bluefin fishery, also must report: radio call sign; trip number; vessel name, Contracting Party vessel registration details; and IMO or vessel side number.
 Flag State FMCs receive the data.
-Flag States are to cooperate with coastal States, to ensure that the position messages transmitted by its vessels while fishing in waters under the jurisdiction of that coastal State are transmitted automatically and in real time to the FMC of the coastal State that has authorized the fishing activity.
-Data collection Polling: Any request by the WCPFC monitoring authority for a vessel's current Data are to be collected every 4 hours for longliners and 2 Data are to be collected at least once every 4 hours.
+Flag States are to cooperate with coastal States, to ensure that the position messages transmitted by its vessels while fishing in waters under the and/or RFMO) Polling: Any request Data are to be Data are to be collected at Varies with RFMO jurisdiction of that coastal State are transmitted automatically and in real time to the FMC of the coastal State that has authorized the fishing activity.
+Data collection by the WCPFC monitoring authority collected every 4 hours for Data are to be collected at least once every 4 hours.
 Varies with RFMO Convention Area where SBT vessels are fishing, Collected and transmitted at least every 2 hours.
 For